britaincarter/Artificial_Intelligence/2048 AI Game/README.txt

-To used a version of python 2.7.X to compile.
+Used a version of python 2.7.X to compile.
 To run simply:

 $ python GameManager.py

-This will run instance of the 2048-puzzle game played on a 4×4 grid, with numbered tiles that slide in all four directions when a player moves them.
+This will run instance of the 2048-puzzle game played on a 4Ã—4 grid, with numbered tiles that slide in all four directions when a player moves them.
 Every turn, a new tile will randomly appear in an empty spot on the board, with a value of either 2 or 4.
 Per the input direction given by the player, all tiles on the grid slide as far as possible in that direction, until they either (1)